Three YouTube Vloggers Die After Fall In Canada Waterfall

 The 3:39-minute video has garnered nearly 850,000 views since it went live.

 The group has also launched a GoFundMe campaign to raise funds for the memorial services and cover the travel expenses of the families of the deceased.
-In a day, it has collected $8,200 of the stated goal of $50,000, which will also help establish a Legacy Fund to empower others to pursue their dreams and aspirations the way Gambe, Lyakh and Scraper did.
+In a day, it has collected $8,200 of the stated goal of $50,000, which will also help establish a Legacy Fund to empower others to pursue their dreams and aspirations the way Gamble, Lyakh, and Scraper did.